mdev896/vscode-winform-designer/README.md

 ## Installation

 I included a compiled version of swd4cs in repo. you just need to put that folder under %appdata%\vscode (or %appdata%\vscodium) then install the extension.
+Note: you need .NET sdk already installed.

 ## Usage